Saccharomyces Genome Database

 The Saccharomyces Genome Database (SGD) is a scientific database of the molecular biology and genetics of the yeast Saccharomyces cerevisiae, which is commonly known as baker's or budding yeast.
+Further information is located at the Yeastract curated repository.

 Saccharomyces Genome Database

-The SGD provides Internet access to the complete Saccharomyces cerevisiae genomic DNA sequence, its genes and their products, the phenotypes of its mutants, and the literature supporting these data.
-In the peer-reviewed literature report, experiment result on function and interaction of yeast genes are extracted by high-quality manual curation and integrated within a well-developed database.
-The data are combined with quality high-throughput results and post on Locus Summary pages which is a powerful query engine and rich genome browser.
+The SGD provides internet access to the complete Saccharomyces cerevisiae genomic DNA sequence, its genes and their products, the phenotypes of its mutants, and the literature supporting these data.
+In the peer-reviewed literature report, experimental results on function and interaction of yeast genes are extracted by high-quality manual curation and integrated within a well-developed database.
+The data are combined with quality high-throughput results and posted on Locus Summary pages which is a powerful query engine and rich genome browser.
 Based on the complexity of information collection, multiple bioinformatic tools are used to integrate information and allow productive discovery of new biological details.
-The gold standard for functional description of budding yeast is provided by SGD resource.
-The SGD resource also provide a platform from which to investigate related genes and pathways in higher organisms.
-The amount of information and the number of features provided by SGD have increased greatly following the release of the S. cerevisiae genomic sequence.
-SGD aids researchers by providing not only basic information, but also tools such as sequence similarity searching that lead to detailed information about features of the genome and relationships between genes.
-SGD presents information using a variety of user-friendly, dynamically created graphical displays illustrating physical, genetic and sequence feature maps.
+The gold standard for functional description of budding yeast is provided by the SGD.
+The SGD also provides a platform from which to investigate related genes and pathways in higher organisms.
+The amount of information and the number of features provided by SGD have greatly increased following the release of the S. cerevisiae genomic sequence.
+SGD aids researchers by providing not only basic information, but also tools such as sequence similarity searching that lead to detailed information about the features of the genome and relationships between genes.
+SGD presents information using a variety of user-friendly, dynamically created graphical displays illustrating physical, genetic, and sequence feature maps.
 All of the data in SGD are freely accessible to researchers and educators worldwide via web pages designed for optimal ease of use.

 Information collection

 Biocurator includes review of the published literature or sets of data, leading to the identification and abstraction of key results.
-The result then incorporated into database and use controlled vocabularies to associated with appropriate genes or chromosomal regions.
-As more data being recorded, biocuration is becoming more important for biomedical research.
+The result are then incorporated into the database and use controlled vocabularies associated with appropriate genes or chromosomal regions.
+As more data is being collected, biocuration is becoming more important for biomedical research.